Series: Degrassi aka: Degrassi The Next Generation

 Idiot Ball: To be fair, it's usually quite plausible idiocy

-On the other hand, any girl who dated Peter.
+Any girl who dated Peter.
 The guy has proven many times that he is a sociopath (blackmailed Manny and showed her topless video to the entire school, ruined Sean's life, set-up Darcy with a stalker pedophile, etc) yet Emma, Darcy and Mia dated him anyways.

 Alli announcing to a room full of poker players that she won by counting cards.